What We Learned About Company Culture After Researching Over 1000 Employers

 - The average overall rating for all companies is 3.5 on Glassdoor.

-FREE Offer: Is your company looking to shine a light on culture, values and what you stand for as a top employer?
-We are offerring a free assessment and benchmarking based on our research and data.
+Is your company looking to shine a light on culture, values and what you stand for as a top employer?
+We are offer a free assessment and benchmarking based on our research and data.
 To see where your company stands visit here.
 We will share recommendations based on what we saw from similar size companies and within your industry.

 4 things Story Rich Employers are doing to stand out: